adikowal1995/codetalent/DEVELOPMENT.md

 # Development Workflow

-This document outlines the development workflow for the CodeTalent Agency website, including linting, testing, and deployment processes.
+This document outlines the development workflow for the CodeTalent website, including linting, testing, and deployment processes.

 ## 🚀 Quick Start